- Academic Essentials

 Note that students who begin the Full-Time MBA Program in August are permitted to take the summer off between their first and second years; this summer break is not considered a leave of absence.
 Those who begin the program in January are expected to complete four consecutive terms, without interruption.

-Students who interrupt their studies for LOA prior to finishing their first complete semester of studies/semester 1 of Core will need to return to the program in the same semester to complete on track with that program, regardless of the length of the leave.
+Students who interrupt their studies for LOA prior to finishing their first complete semester of studies/semester one (1) of Core will need to return to the program in the same semester to complete on track with that program, regardless of the length of the leave.
 Students returning from leave will not receive an additional opportunity to attempt exemption exams for withdrawn or incomplete courses or Core courses not yet attempted, as this opportunity occurs in advance of matriculation.
+Students may not come back from LOA during the summer term unless their first semester core classes are complete.

 Students interested in decreasing the amount of credits they take in a term (otherwise known as a "stretch"), such that it would require more than four terms of study with us, should meet with OSA as well as the Office of Financial Aid to understand the academic and financial implications of this decision.
 Be aware that all degree requirements must be met within 5 years of the date of matriculation and there may be tuition and fee, financial aid, student visa, student housing, and/or health insurance implications.
 Students on an F-1 or J-1 visa may not drop below 12 credits (full-time enrollment) in a term that is part of their program (ie. J-term students during the summer term).
 Note that students who begin the Full-Time MBA Program in August are permitted to take the summer off between their first and second years; this summer break is not considered a stretch or leave of absence.
 Those who begin the program in January are expected to complete four consecutive terms, without interruption.